david-bogdan-r/ARTEM/README.md

     q=FILENAME/FOLDER/PDB-ENTRY [REQUIRED OPTION]
         Path to a query structure, the one that ARTEM superimposes to the reference, in PDB/mmCIF format.
-        If a folder a mask is specified instead, ARTEM will process all the PDB/mmCIF files (according to the qformat parameter) in that folder/mask as a query structure one by one.
+        If a folder or a mask is specified instead, ARTEM will process all the PDB/mmCIF files (according to the qformat parameter) in that folder/mask as a query structure one by one.
         If a 4-character PDB entry is specified, ARTEM will download the